mpanunto/NFDRS_FEMS/README.md

 ArcGIS Pro tool that automates the download and processing of historical FEMS data for user-specified RAWS stations.
 For each selected fire danger index, it creates:

 - Daily listings
+- Day of Year Summaries
 - Percentile breakpoint tables
 - Percentile lookup tables
 - NFDRS charts

 Products are generated at three geographic scales: